Richard Sturm 1966 - 2020 - Obituary

 Grateful for having shared Rick's life are his siblings; Roger Hogstad (Lorie), Sioux Falls, SD; Michael Sturm, Sioux Falls, SD; Mark Sturm (Elizabeth), Redwood City, CA; Randy Sturm (Carrie) Sioux Falls, SD; Patrick Sturm (Sioux Falls, SD) and Mary Hofer (Colorado); 4 nieces and nephews; long-time friend Mary Beth Larson; and sons Tori and Taylor.
 Rick was preceded in death by his parents.

-Rick's family invites you to join them to celebrate his life on Saturday, July 25, 2020 from 2-4 p.m. at Heritage Funeral Home, 4800 S Minnesota Ave, Sioux Falls, SD.
-A short service will take place at 3:00 p.m. www.heritagesfsd.com
+Rick's family invite you to join them to celebrate Rick's life on Saturday, July 25, 2020 from 2-4 p.m. at Heritage Funeral Home, 4800 S Minnesota Ave, Sioux Falls, SD.
+A short service will take place at 3:00 p.m.